-Melissa experienced domestic violence in a young relationship and has worked in the field of violence against women since 1999.
-She began as a youth advocate working with children who lived in homes of domestic violence.
+Melissa experienced domestic violence in a young relationship, sexual violence as an adult, and has worked in the field of domestic violence since 1999.
+She began as a youth advocate working with children who lived with domestic violence.
 She has also been an advocate for adult victims of domestic violence since 1999.
 During her tenure running a local domestic violence program, it became a five program agency with national recognition.

-Melissa trains professionals globally and nationally and has served as an expert witness in both criminal and civil cases regarding domestic violence in the state of Minnesota.
+Melissa trains professionals globally, nationally and statewide in Minnesota.
+She has served as an expert witness in both criminal and civil cases of domestic violence in the states of Minnesota and Wisconsin.